 New Mayor of Grantham receives chains of office in traditional ceremony

-The new mayor of Grantham took up her post this evening in the traditional mayor-making ceremony.
+The new Mayor of Grantham took up his post last week in a traditional, and unique, ceremony.